Naitreey/notes-and-knowledge/cs/python/testing.rst

   be interpreted based on the more accurate parameter assignment semantics, rather than rudimentary positional/kwargs matching.

+  When spec is a class, their return value (the ‘instance’) will have the same spec as the class.

 - ``spec_set=None``.
 A stricter variant of ``spec``, also preventing setting attributes that are not on the passed in spec.